We Need Your Support!

 If you have the time, try to learn the alphabet before you go.

-You’ll find out that speaking Greek is much easier if you can actually recognize each letter and its sounds and just pronounce every syllable in a word.
+You’ll learn that speaking Greek is much easier if you can recognize each letter and its sounds and pronounce every syllable in a word.

 Here are a few words to start off with: